reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 The API slice object includes a `updateQueryData` util function that lets us update cached values.
 It takes three arguments: the name of the endpoint to update, the same cache key value used to identify the specific cached data, and a callback that updates the cached data. **`updateQueryData` uses Immer, so you can "mutate" the drafted cache data the same way you would in `createSlice`**.

 We can implement the optimistic update by finding the specific `Post` entry in the `getPosts` cache, and "mutating" it to increment the reaction counter.
+We also may have a second copy of the same conceptual individual `Post` object in the `getPost` cache for that post ID also, so we need to update that cache entry if it exists as well.

 `updateQueryData` generates an action object with a patch diff of the changes we made.
 When we dispatch that action, the return value is a `patchResult` object.
 If we call `patchResult.undo()`, it automatically dispatches an action that reverses the patch diff changes.